About the Organizers:

 The English Language Centre (ELC), which has nearly 100 full-time academic staff, provides credit-bearing subjects and non-credit-bearing English language support for undergraduate and post-graduate PolyU students through various language skills improvement programmes, language proficiency assessments, as well as extra- curricular activities.
 It has a strong reputation for using technology in language learning, and has developed MOOCs and SPOCs as well as different language learning apps in the last decade.

 Founded in 1991, The Hong Kong University of Science and Technology (HKUST) consists of four main academic schools, offering programs in science, engineering, business and management, humanities and social science, along with the Interdisciplinary Programs Office, HKUST Fok Ying Tung Graduate School / Guangzhou HKUST Fok Ying Tung Research Institute, HKUST Jockey Club Institute for Advanced Study and HKUST Institute for Public Policy.
 HKUST is regarded as one of the fastest growing universities in the world.
-As of 2019, the university was ranked 7th in Asia by QS and 3rd by Times, and in the top 40 internationally.
-It is also ranked 1st in Times Higher Education Young University Rankings in 2019 and 2nd by QS world’s under-50 universities in 2020.
+The university was ranked 8th in Asia by QS World University Rankings 2020 and 3rd by Times Higher Education 2020, and 27th in the QS World University Rankings 2021.
+It was also ranked 1st in Times Higher Education Young University Rankings in 2020 and 2nd by QS world’s under-50 universities in 2020.